 Japan’s culinary world is greatly defined by season, from cherry blossom flavoured sweets in spring, to cold summer noodles like somen and warm hearty winter foods like nabe.
 But when it comes to diversity, comfort and tastiness, the arrival of autumn couldn’t be more exciting.
-From fresh harvest rice to sweet fruits and excellent fish, here are some of Japan’s most iconic winter foods.
+From fresh harvest rice to sweet fruits and excellent fish, here are some of Japan’s most iconic autumn and winter foods.

 Kaki